Skip to main content

 Firstly, establish if your business falls within the EAA.
 The next best step to take is having an accessibility audit of your digital services with a reputable accessibility agency, like our own.

 Having an audit undertaken will flag up the areas of your website which are failing to meet web standards, giving you a clear roadmap of actionable changes needed to meet the EAA.
 When choosing an audit provider, be sure to check that they perform manual user testing, along with automated scans.
 Manual checks are the only way to discover if your platform works with assistive technology devices and software, such as screen readers and voice recognition.
-With a HeX audit, we’ll give you live demonstrations with these devices for you to fully understand why they are presenting barriers for disabled users.
+With a HeX audit, we’ll give live demonstrations with these devices to fully understand why they present barriers for disabled users.

 You then have time to either turn to an in-house development team to make the required changes, or have an external web development expert do it on your behalf